redox-os/book/src/porting-applications.md

 ### Enable all Cargo flags

-If you want to enable all flags of the program, use:
+If you want to enable all flags of the application, use:

 ```toml
 script = """